 The actuarial assumptions were recommended by the prior actuary based upon analyses they performed and communicated in letters dated May 14, 2015, February 18, 2016, and May 31, 2017.
-We have not performed an independent analysis, but we reviewed these letters and believe the assumptions to be reasonable.
+We have not performed an independent analysis, but we reviewed these letters along with the recent asset-liability study and believe the assumptions to be reasonable.